leocov-dev/packwiz-web/README.md

 ## Deploy
 This is a web service intended to be deployed as a docker container.
-You can connect the service to an external Postgres database or a sqlite database in a mounted directory.
+A Postgres database is required.

 [Latest Container Image]()